AntonRize/WILL/relativistic-foundations.md

     <div class="max-w-4xl mx-auto mt-8 text-gray-300 text-lg leading-relaxed">
         <h2 class="text-3xl font-bold text-white text-center mb-6">Grounding the Vision in Reality</h2>
         <p>
             A theory born of pure logic must find its reflection in the workings of the real world.
-WILL Geometry passes rigorous experimental and observational tests, reproducing the successes of standard physics from deeper, more unified first principles.
+WILL Relational Geometry passes rigorous experimental and observational tests, reproducing the successes of standard physics from deeper, more unified first principles.
         </p>

         <div class="mt-10">